spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 each input calibrated exposure is created, in which the DQ array has been updated to flag pixels detected as outliers.
-These files use the "_crf" (CR-Flagged) product type suffix and also includes the association candidate ID as a new field in the original product root name, e.g.
+These files use the "_crf" (CR-Flagged) product type suffix and also includes the association candidate ID as a new field in the original product root name, e.g., "jw96090001001_03101_00001_nrs2_o001_crf.fits."
-"jw96090001001_03101_00001_nrs2_o001_crf.fits."